Sanjiv737/Sanjiv737/README.md

 ### Hi there 👋
+I am Student at Knowledge Institute Of Technology

 <!--
 **Sanjiv737/Sanjiv737** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.